polkadot-developers/polkadot-docs/polkadot-protocol/introduction/polkadot-networks.md

 ### Paseo

-[Paseo](https://github.com/paseo-network){target=\_blank} is a community-run TestNet which mirrors the runtime of Polkadot and its system chains.
-It is intended for parachain and dApp developers and maintained by the members of
+[Paseo](https://github.com/paseo-network){target=\_blank} is a community-run TestNet that mirrors the runtime of Polkadot and its system chains.
+It is intended for parachain and dApp developers and maintained by members of the Polkadot community.
-Polkadot community.

 The native token for Paseo is PAS.
 You can find more information about PAS on the [Native Assets](https://wiki.polkadot.network/docs/learn-DOT#getting-tokens-on-the-paseo-testnet){target=\_blank} page.